updated July 3, 2013

 On Jan.
 2, 2013, the Internal Revenue Service published in the Federal Register a proposed rule, Shared Responsibility for Employers Regarding Health Coverage, with guidance on complying with the requirement that "large" employers provide affordable health care coverage to employees under the Patient Protection and Affordable Care Act (PPACA).
-The proposed rule has a comment period that ends on March 18, 2013.

 Relatedly, on Dec.
 28, 2012, the IRS posted online new questions and answers regarding the PPACA's "shared responsibility" provisions.

 The proposed rule and Q&As closely track the requirements outlined in the PPACA, which states that the shared responsibility provisions (that is, the employer health care mandate) applies to employers with 50 or more full-time employees or a combination of full-time and part-time employees that is equivalent to at least 50 full-time employees.

 Employers with 50 or more full-time employees (including full-time equivalents) must offer all employees working an average of 30 hours per week or more in a month health care coverage with "minimum value," beginning in 2015, or pay penalties.

 In other words, although large employers are not required to provide health care coverage to part-time employees working less than 30 hours per week, these part-time employees are included in calculating the threshold number of 50 workers (including full-time equivalents) that would require employers to offer affordable coverage to all full-time employees.

 Briefly, employers with 50 or more full-time employees or equivalents that do not offer coverage to their full-time employees face a penalty of $2,000 times the total number of full-time employees if at least one full-time employee receives a premium tax credit/subsidy to purchase coverage through a state-based health insurance exchange established under the PPACA.